Starting a mom blog is relatively inexpensive. You can often find cheap or inexpensive products that give great results.

 For example, I really like lots of white space and clean lines.
 I like menus that are on the top of the page and easy to find.
 I’ve always preferred my widgets and ads to be on the left of the page with a nice logo/tagline on the top.

 So the exact look and feel of this site.
+To me, this look is the best wordpress theme for a blogger.

 On a side note, keep in mind I’m not a designer.
 I’d love to pretty up this blog, but since it is a side project it isn’t in the budget yet.